-As part of our efforts to uplift underserved communities, our Master Your Card: Oportunidad partners identified a group of ten cities in Southeast Los Angeles (SELA) that were experiencing the drain on resources and tax on productivity typical of life in financial deserts.
-In addition to community members suffering the hardship of being excluded from the modern digital economy, these cities have been passed over for economic investment and development that could serve as an engine for upward mobility.
+As part of our efforts to uplift underserved communities, our Master Your Card: Oportunidad partners identified a group of ten areas in Southeast Los Angeles (SELA) that were experiencing the drain on resources and tax on productivity, typical of life in financial deserts.
+In addition to community members suffering the hardship of being excluded from the modern digital economy, these areas have been passed over for economic investment and development that could serve as an engine for upward mobility.
 Local nonprofits, governmental agencies, and private companies in the region came together through the California Community Foundation for a kickoff event that introduced a vision for strengthening the region as a whole.
 This vision included collaboration on solutions to green the financial deserts through payment technology and education.
-Master Your Card: Oportunidad has been a partner from the start, sharing results from our Morgan State University study illuminating the impact financial deserts have on those who live within them, as well as primary data about electronic payment trends within these and other underserved communities.
-This Southeast Los Angeles Collaborative has a mission to create a cohesive infrastructure in the region that supports the progress of community residents, fostering greater financial inclusion, economic opportunity and wider access to the services people need to build healthy lives.
+Master Your Card: Oportunidad was a partner from the start, sharing results from the Morgan State University study, illuminating the impact financial deserts have on those who live within them, as well as primary data about electronic payment trends within these and other underserved communities.
+This Southeast Los Angeles Collaborative had a mission to create a cohesive infrastructure in the region that supported the progress of community residents, fostering greater financial inclusion, economic opportunity and wider access to the services people need to build healthy lives.

 SELA Collaborative members worked together to identify a set of characteristics communities share across the municipal boundaries of Bell, Bell Gardens, Cudahy, Florence-Firestone, Huntington Park, Lynwood, Maywood, Southgate, Vernon and Walnut Park:

 Lack of Infrastructure: These communities have limited capacity to serve residents, a limited number of organizations directly serving the area, and a lack of strong local representation.
 Other characteristics include a lack of accountability by elected officials, a lack of advocacy efforts, and a large non-citizen population.